w13b3/Probo/README.md

 ```

 ## Mock global functions
-The behaviour of functions can be changed temporarily.
+By mocking it is possible to temporarily change the behaviour of functions.

 ```lua
 local Suite = require("probo/suite")